softlab-unimore/TED4STL/Ts2Vec/README.md

 ## Usage

-To train and evaluate TS2Vec on a dataset for forecasting task, run the following command:
+To train and evaluate TS2Vec on a dataset for forecasting tasks, run the following command:

 ```sh
 sh forecasting.sh
 ```

-After training and evaluation, the trained encoder, output and evaluation metrics can be found in `training/forecasting/B{batch_size}_E{output_repr_dim}/<mode>/DatasetName__RunName_Date_Time/`.
+To run the short-term forecasting please add the `--short_term` parameter in each command reported inside the `forecasting.sh` file.

-To train and evaluate TS2Vec on a dataset for classfication task, run the following command:
+After training and evaluation, the trained encoder, output, and evaluation metrics can be found in `training/forecasting/B{batch_size}_E{output_repr_dim}/<mode>/DatasetName__RunName_Date_Time/`.